BNP Paribas: Antisemitic allegations

-In 2016 BNP reached a $40m settlement with a Jewish employee.
-The employee had been made to watch a training video.
-The film portrayed Adolf Hitler as the CEO of Deutsche Bank, one of BNP's competitors and the Nazi soldiers around him as Deutsche Bank executives.
-The video showed Hitler screaming at the soldiers.
+In 2016 BNP reached an undisclosed settlement with a Jewish employee, following a $40M lawsuit.
+The employee had been made to watch a training video in the form of a parody of the movie Downfall, portraying Adolf Hitler as the CEO of Deutsche Bank, one of BNP's competitors and the Nazi soldiers around him as Deutsche Bank executives.
 Also, his colleagues made a number of anti-semitic comments during his time at BNP Paribas.

 Business with sanctioned countries

 On 30 May 2014, The Wall Street Journal reported that the United States Department of Justice was negotiating a possible guilty plea with BNP Paribas as well as the size of the resulting fine for violating U.S. regulations and evading US sanctions.
 The Justice Department sought a fine of more than US $10 billion, which was expected to be reduced to $8 or $9 billion in negotiations.
 BNP Paribas was said to have laundered up to US$100 billion from the sanctioned countries of Sudan, Iran, and Cuba.

 On 1 July 2014, BNP Paribas pled guilty in a New York state court to falsifying business records as well as conspiracy in connection to those falsifications.
 It was also expected to plead guilty in federal court to violating laws against money-laundering.
 It agreed to pay $8.9 billion, the largest fine ever for violating U.S. sanctions, and substantially more than the previous record of $1.9 billion.
 BNP Paribas was also barred for one year under the plea agreement from certain US dollar-dominated transactions.
 The fine exceeded the bank's $6.4 billion 2013 annual income and the $1.1 billion it previously had allocated for the anticipated fine.